kabbagepatch/kabbagepatch/README.md

 I'm Kavish.
 Nice of you to visit my lil page 🌱

-I've worked in software for over 9 years now and have touched a lot of different areas, probably too many of them between full-stack applications and platform tooling.
-But between it all, I love doing what I can to keep learning and growing as a software developer while still having fun with it
+I've worked in software for almost 10 years now and have touched a lot of different areas, probably too many of them between full-stack applications and platform tooling.
+But between it all, I love to continue learning and growing as a software developer while still having fun with it

 Current obsessions include Tauri 🌻, Vue 🌵 and Godot 🎮 \
 I like making small apps that do one thing I can use in my day-to-day.
 Like this lil focus timer I made.
 Or a Spotify data explorer to get more insight into my listening history.
 Or my Pokemon AI assistant to help skip the type charts and constant lookups while I was playing Legends ZA.
 All made in Tauri